What are cookies?

 Any freely-given informed indication of his or her wishes by which the individual signifies his or her agreement to have his or her personal data processed, which may include disclosure.

-Any non-employee of NHS who is contractually bound to provide some form of service to NHS.
+Any non-employee of New Healthcare Solutions Ltd who is contractually bound to provide some form of service to New Healthcare Solutions Ltd.

-Any NHS employee or partner who has been authorized to access any NHS electronic information resource.
+Any New Healthcare Solutions Ltd employee or partner who has been authorized to access any New Healthcare Solutions Ltd electronic information resource.

 Article 5 of the GDPR requires that personal data shall be: